Isotopes of sulfur

 Sulfur (_{16}S) has 23 known isotopes with mass numbers ranging from 27 to 49, four of which are stable: ^{32}S (94.85%), ^{33}S (0.76%), ^{34}S (4.37%), and ^{36}S (0.016%).
 The preponderance of sulfur-32 is explained by its production from carbon-12 plus successive fusion capture of five helium-4 nuclei in the alpha process of nucleosynthesis.

 The main radioisotope ^{35}S is formed from cosmic ray spallation of ^{40}Ar in the atmosphere.
 Other radioactive isotopes of sulfur are all comparatively short-lived.
 The next longest-lived radioisotope is sulfur-38, with a half-life of 170 minutes.
 Isotopes lighter than ^{32}S mostly decay to isotopes of phosphorus or silicon, while ^{35}S and heavier radioisotopes decay to isotopes of chlorine.

-The beams of several radioactive isotopes (such as those of ^{44}S) have been studied theoretically within the framework of the synthesis of superheavy elements, especially those ones in the vicinity of island of stability.
+The beams of several radioactive isotopes (such as those of ^{44}S) have been studied theoretically within the framework of the synthesis of superheavy elements, especially those ones in the vicinity of the island of stability.

 When sulfide minerals are precipitated, isotopic equilibration among solids and liquid may cause small differences in the δ^{34}S values of co-genetic minerals.
 The differences between minerals can be used to estimate the temperature of equilibration.
 The δ^{13}C and δ^{34}S of coexisting carbonates and sulfides can be used to determine the pH and oxygen fugacity of the ore-bearing fluid during ore formation.

 In most forest ecosystems, sulfate is derived mostly from the atmosphere; weathering of ore minerals and evaporites also contribute some sulfur.
 Sulfur with a distinctive isotopic composition has been used to identify pollution sources, and enriched sulfur has been added as a tracer in hydrologic studies.
 Differences in the natural abundances can also be used in systems where there is sufficient variation in the ^{34}S of ecosystem components.
 Rocky Mountain lakes thought to be dominated by atmospheric sources of sulfate have been found to have different δ^{34}S values from oceans believed to be dominated by watershed sources of sulfate.